Unsafe ransomware group claims Deutsche Bank data breach

 The Unsafe ransomware group posted alleged proof of a breach on a dark web leak site, including employee emails, password hashes, physical addresses, and screenshots of internal database records.
 Deutsche Bank has not yet publicly confirmed the incident.
 The exposed employee data raises risks of phishing and potential further network infiltration.

 On July 7, 2026, the Unsafe ransomware group posted what it claims is stolen Deutsche Bank data on a dark web leak site, including employee emails, password hashes, physical addresses, and screenshots of internal database records.
-The bank has not publicly confirmed the breach, leaving thousands of current and former employees, contractors, and their families uncertain whether their personal information is now in criminal hands.
+The bank has not publicly confirmed the claim, leaving thousands of current and former employees, contractors, and their families uncertain whether their personal information is now in criminal hands.

 Public reporting indicates the Unsafe group uploaded samples that include employee data, personal information, and internal records.
 The files shown contain password hashes alongside physical addresses, raising immediate concerns about credential-based attacks.
 No exact victim count has been disclosed, and Deutsche Bank has remained silent on whether the material is authentic.
 Industry research from sources such as DoxxScan™ continuous monitoring has not yet catalogued this specific leak, which is typical for fresh ransomware postings.